RetryR1v2/mms-lottery/README.md

 - 1.1.1 Added WebHook
 - Webhook now For Winner and if no Winner
 - 1.1.2 Fixed that you Can go in Minus Money buy ticket buy
+- 1.1.3 Now Using Character ID in Case of Multicharacter

 # installation